-- 3.4.1 Given the funding settlement and existing pressures and risks, the Revenue budget for 21/22 shows a funding gap of £2.5m which will be balanced by using reserves.
+- 3.4.1 Given the funding settlement and existing pressures and risks, the Revenue budget for 21/22 shows a funding gap of £2.4m which will be balanced by using reserves.
 Using reserves to balance the budget for recurring expenditure is not good practice and not sustainable.
 Strong action is needed now to reduce costs and increase revenue. - 3.4.2 If the Council does not tackle the gap then by 23/24, its reserves will be below £3m, the recommended minimum level, and soon after the Council will have no reserves left.
 Whilst the budget assumes a 3% council tax increase, a move to 5% would mean that Reserves would not drop as quick giving the Council more time to address its financial gap.

-- 3.4.3 The position is complicated by key factors: - a) the future funding position is unclear, especially with the delay in the local authority funding review and pressure on government borrowing/spending; - b) the pandemic is having an impact on the Council's budget both in terms of additional expenditure but also revenue income.
-It remains to be seen whether current impacts are temporary or become the new baseline; - c) whilst some services are statutory, classifying spend as either statutory or discretionary is almost impossible.
-For example, having a finance function is not a statutory requirement but without such a function the Council could not meet statutory obligations such as producing the Statement of Accounts; - d) the Council has already made significant savings over the last 8 years which have been used to meet additional pressures and offset the loss of funding;
+3.4.3 The position is complicated by key factors:

+- a) the future funding position is unclear, especially with the delay in the local authority funding review and pressure on government borrowing/spending; - b) the pandemic is having an impact on the Council's budget both in terms of additional expenditure but also revenue income.
+It remains to be seen whether current impacts are temporary or become the new baseline;

+- c) whilst some services are statutory, classifying spend as either statutory or discretionary is almost impossible.
+For example, having a finance function is not a statutory requirement but without such a function the Council could not meet statutory obligations such as producing the Statement of Accounts.
+Therefore, the Council cannot simply list discretionary services and cut those to plug the gap; - d) the Council has already made significant savings over the last 8 years which have been used to meet additional pressures and offset the loss of funding;